-CORE provides a voucher for fleets ready to purchase cleaner off-road equipment to receive funding to offset the higher cost of such equipment, similar to the Hybrid and Zero-Emission Truck and Bus Voucher Incentive Project (HVIP).
-17Pursuant to AB 134 and the FY 2017-18 Funding Plan, CORE funding was limited to only freight equipment powered exclusively by zero-emission technology.
-The FY 2021-22 Funding Plan expands CORE to cover heavy-duty off-road eligible categories powered by zero-emission technology in construction, agricultural and commercial harbor craft.
+CORE provides a voucher for fleets ready to purchase clean off-road equipment to receive funding to offset the higher cost of such equipment, similar to the Hybrid and Zero-Emission Truck and Bus Voucher Incentive Project(HVIP).
+Pursuant to AB 134 and the FY 2017-18 Funding Plan, CORE funding was limited to only freight equipment powered exclusively by zero-emission technology.
+The FY 2021-22 Funding Plan expandeds CORE to cover heavy-duty off-road eligible and commercial harbor craft.
 Zero-emission professional landscape equipment is now eligible category in CORE, and SB 170 provides funding for California small business or sole proprietor professional landscaping companies.
-Eligible landscape equipment and programmatic details will be released in attachment D in the IM.
+Eligible landscape equipment and programmatic details will be was released on November 7, 2022 in attachment D in the IM.